leighayanid/blink/local-share-app-guide.md

-# Local Sharing Web App - Nuxt 4 Implementation Guide
+# Hatid - Nuxt 4 Implementation Guide

 ## Project Overview
 Build a local file sharing web application similar to LocalSend using Nuxt 4, WebRTC, and WebSockets for peer-to-peer file transfers on a local network.